 This program is designed to prepare students for entrylevel technician positions in the field of commercial art/ computer graphics.

 This is a career program designed for students to go directly into the labor market upon completion.
-Although some of the courses in this program will transfer to fouryear institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.
+Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.

-ltem # Title Credits
+ltem # Title Credits:

 ART 100 Art Appreciation 3

-ART 220 Introduction to Computer 3
+ART 220 Introduction to Computer Graphics 3

-Graphics

 ART 253 Graphic Design I 3

 CAT 223 Electronic Publishing I 3

 WKO 107 or ORI 101 1

-ltem # Title Credits
+Item # Title Credits:

 ART 175 Digital Photography 3

 CAT 224 Electronic Publishing II 3

 CAT 270 Web Site Development 3

 ART Elective for Commercial Art/ 3

 Graphic Design

 Total credits: 25